 A. Terms of Reference

-1. The Informal Working Group (IWG) shall produce (a) draft regulatory proposal(s) that will increase the safety of M2 & M3 vehicles in case of fire event by improving their general construction.
+1. The Informal Working Group (IWG) shall produce (a) draft regulatory proposal(s) that will increase the safety of M2 & M3 vehicles in case of fire event by improving their general construction with respect to evacuation time.
 It shall consider:

-(a) Measures that can shorten the evacuation time of The time targeted to evacuate these categories of vehicle;

-(b) The approval and the nature of materials used in M3 classes II & III vehicles, their installation and the associated burning behaviour requirements with regard to smoke toxicity and opacity to shorten the reach evacuation time this targeted timing referred to in (a) according to Regulation No. 118;
+(a) The approval and the nature of materials used in M3 classes II & III vehicles, their installation and the associated burning behaviour requirements with regard to smoke toxicity and opacity this targeted timing according to Regulation No. 118;

-(c) The performance approval of M2 & M3 vehicles regarding their general construction to shorten reach the evacuation time this targeted timing referred to in (a) according to Regulation No. 107;
+(b) The performance approval of M2 & M3 vehicles regarding their general construction this targeted timing according to Regulation No. 107;

 2. When developing any regulatory proposal, the IWG should take into account existing technology, data and research.
 Furthermore, it should consider pre-existing standards as well as national and international legislations covering the same scope.